Khanate of Kazan: Resistance

 Part of the population continued to resist Russian rule until 1556.
-Rebel governments were formed in Chalem and Mishatamaq, but as the Nogays under Ğäli Äkräm often raided the agricultural population, the coalition went to ruin.
+Rebel governments were formed in Chalem and Mishatamaq, but as the Nogais under Ğäli Äkräm often raided the agricultural population, the coalition went to ruin.
 After a brutal repression against the Kazan rebels, their commanders were executed.

 By some estimates, the population of the former khanate declined by several thousand during the wars.
 The administration, known as the Kazan Palace's Office undertook the forced Russification and Christianization of the Tatars and other peoples.
 The term Tsardom of Kazan was in use until 1708 when the Kazan Governorate was formed.

 Economics

 Whether the khanate had its own flag is still unclear.
 Nevertheless, the Dutchman Carlus (Carel) Allard noted that Caesar of Tataria used two flags, and Zilant was pictured on the first.

 The Khanate's urban population produced clay ware, wood and metal handiworks, leather, armor, ploughs and jewels.
-The major cities included Qazan, Arça, Cükätaw, Qaşan, Çallı, Alat and Cöri.
+The major cities included Qazan, Alabuğa, Arça, Bolğar, Cükätaw, Qaşan, İske Qazan, Çallı, Alat, Cöri, and Täteş.
 The urban population also traded with the people of Central Asia, the Caucasus, and Russia.
 In the 16th century, Russia became the main trading partner of Kazan, and the khanate shared the economic system of Moscow.
 The major markets were the Taşayaq Bazaar in Kazan and the Markiz Isle fair on the Volga River.
 Agricultural landownership was based on the söyurğal and hereditary estates.

 Society

+The population of the khanate was multiethnic, and comprised the following peoples: Tatars ("Kazanliyar", "Kazan Tatars"), Chuvash, Mari (Cheremis), Mordvins, Udmurts (Votyaks, Ary), and Bashkirs.

 The khan governed the state.
 He based his actions on decisions and consultations of a cabinet council, or Diwan.
 The nobility comprised the ranks of bäk (beg), ämir (emir), and morza.
 Military estates consisted of the uğlan, bahadir, içki (ichki).
 Muslim clergy also played a major role.
 They were divided into säyet (seid), şäyex (sheikh), qazí (qazi), and imams.
-The ulema, or clergy, played a judicial role and maintained the madrassas (schools) and maktabs (libraries).
+The ulema, or clergy, played a judicial role and maintained the madrasas (schools) and maktabs (libraries).